openssl/tools/test-tools/README.md

 # ossl-test-tools

 Python tools for OpenSSL's C tests.
-Edits test artifacts (certs, CRLs, keys) into the .c source files in place by variable name.
+They generate test artifacts (certs, CRLs, keys) and edit them into the `.c` source files in place, replacing the existing `static const ... kName[]` declarations by variable name.

 ## Setup